Napoleon Bonaparte

 Expedition to Egypt

 Great Britain still threatened France though, and next General Bonaparte was appointed to command the Army of England.
-When it became clear that an invasion of England was not feasible at this time, it was decided that the army would attack British interests in Egypt, and he set sail with the Army of the Orient.
+When it became clear that an invasion of England was not feasible at this time, it was decided that the army would attack British interests in Egypt, and Napoleon set sail with the Army of the Orient.
 After capturing Malta and evading British Admiral Nelson's fleet, the French army landed in Egypt, but they were soon cut off from France when Admiral Nelson destroyed most of their fleet at the Battle of the Nile.

 Nevertheless, Napoleon asserted control over Egypt and began introducing some of the ideals of the French Revolution while respecting the culture and religion of the Egyptians.
-He had brought scientists and scholars from France with him, and their work became the basis of modern Egyptology, with one of their most notable contributions being the discovery of the Rosetta Stone.
+He had brought scientists and scholars from France with him, and their work became the basis of modern Egyptology, with one of the most notable contributions being the discovery of the Rosetta Stone.
 While in Egypt Napoleon also learned of his wife Josephine's infidelity back in France, and in response he began sleeping with the wife of a soldier, Pauline Foures.

 Unfortunately for the French, Great Britain had pressured the Ottoman Empire to declare war on France and raise an army to attack Egypt.
 Anxious to keep the Turks from gaining a foothold in Egypt, Napoleon went on the offensive, leading his men in an expedition to Syria.
 After the French army took Jaffa, he was faced with a terrible decision.
 The French army had seized thousands of prisoners, prisoners that they did not have the supplies to feed.
 The destruction of the French naval fleet had severely limited the French army's supplies, and the French did not even have an adequate number of soldiers to detain the prisoners.
 Worse, the prisoners had already fought against the French in many battles, been captured, and then released because of the French army's inability to care for them.
 They had been released after a promise to not take arms against the French again in a set amount of time, and they had clearly broken this promise, killing more French soldiers in subsequent battles.
-Napoleon consulted with his generals for a few days about how to solve this problem, and then finally decided to order the execution of the prisoners.
+Napoleon consulted with his generals for a few days about how to solve this problem, and then finally he made the questionable decision to order the execution of the prisoners.

 At roughly the same time, many French soldiers at Jaffa were falling ill with the plague.
 As French morale plummeted, Napoleon personally went to visit the afflicted soldiers in the hospital.
 In defiance of the possibilities of contracting the plague himself, Napoleon spoke with the infected soldiers and even helped move a corpse.

 The French army advanced as far as the fortress of Acre before they were stopped.
-The British had reinforced Acre and after two months of unsuccessfully attempting to take the city, Napoleon knew that it would not fall with the forces available to him.
+The British had reinforced Acre and after two months of unsuccessfully attempting to take the city, Napoleon realized that it would not fall with the forces and supplies available to him.
 His army marched back to Egypt, only to learn that France was in danger.
 While British warships had been successfully blockading his forces, occasionally news broke through the blockade, and by all reports the fledgling French Republic was in danger of being destroyed.
 The Directory had continued to antagonize its enemies and fight costly wars in an effort to maintain its hold on power in France.
 Napoleon decided to return to France and left command of the Army of the Orient to General Kléber who cursed him for this action.

 The Consulate